skirtapaieo/development-101/README.md

 Hey there.

-## Reboot as software developer
+## Reboot as software developer!

-In the past six years at Digitalkompaniet, I've led up to 30 teams at companies like Telenor, Hemnet, Delaval, NetOnNet, and SJ, focusing on management over hands-on development.

-2022 marked a turning point for me, with significant advancements in front-end frameworks and AI, especially with the advent of GPT-3.5.
+In the past six years at Digitalkompaniet, I've led up to 30 teams at companies like Telenor, Hemnet, Delaval, NetOnNet, and SJ, focusing on management over hands-on development.The end oof 2022 marked a turning point for me, with significant advancements in AI.

-In March 2023, I developed a performance framework using Python and Puppeteer to create testing environments across Europe, incorporating tools like Lighthouse for comprehensive website analysis.

-## Continuous learning through courses

-I started using AlgoExpert years ago to sharpen my technical interview skills, especially for roles at top tech firms like Google and Facebook.
-AlgoExpert has since evolved, offering extensive learning in algorithms, systems design, front-end, blockchain/crypto, and machine learning.
-My focus has been on JavaScript and Python.

-## Systems design and architecture

-My expertise in systems architecture stems from working on telecom systems with complex models and large-scale RFQ processes at companies like Ericsson and Huawei.
-I enhanced this knowledge through AlgoExpert's systems design course, adding exercises from various sectors like social media, streaming, team collaboration, finance, real estate, and education.

-My designs, often used for interviews or discussions, focus on user experience, service architecture, APIs, and information models.
-My experience covers a broad range of areas, including front-end, back-end, infrastructure, and data pipelines, though these are usually too advanced for typical systems design.

-I've also worked on confidential projects in dairy farming, railway, and telecom.
-These experiences highlight that while system improvements are often known, they can be hindered by factors like budget, time, and available talent.

-### Infrastructure increasingly important

-With a 15-year history on AWS, I've played a key role in cloud infrastructure, including introducing Azure at Tele2 and migrating Hemnet to AWS.
-My experience also covers SRE, DevOps, and cost optimization.
-I've explored modern web development tools like Next.js through Vercel.

-### Product Management and UX

-In my software development approach, product management and UX are key.
-I've successfully launched products with outstanding UX and technology, like at DeLaval, where we developed cloud platforms and products using AWS IoT solutions and a proprietary edge server.
-Iam proficient in Figma and Storybook, I've worked on design systems in Vue and React, collaborating with in-house teams and agencies.
-My interest in accessibility and reactive programming since 2014 complements my technical skills, while I often prioritize back-end development and data pipelines, at least for MVPs.
+I started doing courses and research, which I documented here (development-101) and more playful things in another repository (play-101).
+I also have private repos where I do startup and client work.

+Since March, I have started to do commercial work for clients, my first thing was a performance framework using Python, Puppeteer, Lighthouse that tested the performance of 10 competitors, from 3 different locations across Europe and summarizing "everything" about their performance on all of their pages.

+So a little bit about this repo:

-## Embracing simplicity in coding
+## Embracing simplicity in Coding (in private repos)

-My coding journey in 2022 began with an MVP of an AI assistant using a CLI-based UI.
-I've adapted to modern environments with tools like VSC, GitHub/Git, and WSL/Ubuntu.
-My expertise spans front-end development, microfrontend teams, and various languages including Go, Python, TypeScript, and Rust.
-I'm also experienced in database management, RDBMs, and SQL, with a focus on data-first approaches.
-Here's an early version of the CLI-based application:
+Most of my coding is done in private repos for customers, and what you find here are quick and dirty, non-production, examples, assignments, quick "touch and feel" of some library and so on.
+But below is an example of an assigment in AlgoExpert, below that a simple MVP (a CLI-based AI assistant) - and my most used Bash script :-)

+### MVP/CLI-based AI assistant

 ```Python
 import openai